Skip to main content

 How The Wooley Law Firm helps

-We evaluate whether the TTCA applies, identify the correct entity to notify, and help avoid procedural pitfalls that can bar otherwise valid claims.
-If you were hurt in a DART or City of Dallas vehicle wreck, call The Wooley Law Firm.
-Free consultation.
+The Wooley Law Firm helps injured people evaluate whether the Texas Tort Claims Act applies, identify the correct entity to notify, investigate the crash, and avoid procedural mistakes that can hurt an otherwise valid claim.
+If you were hurt in a wreck involving a DART bus, a Dallas Police Department vehicle, or another City of Dallas vehicle, it is important to act quickly.
+Contact Us!
 You do not pay unless we win.
 Call (214) 699-6524.

 Frequently asked questions